Research

 On a property with a condo-ized ADU, one party owns the primary home, and another owns the ADU.

-On the heels of SB-9 (LINK TO POST HERE), AB-1033 offers newfound flexibility and financial opportunities for California homeowners.
+On the heels of SB-9, AB-1033 offers newfound flexibility and financial opportunities for California homeowners.
 The law gives homeowners more options for leveraging existing equity, increasing housing supply, and boosting homeownership with more attainable options for buyers.

 Homeowners who want to avoid being landlords can, for example, build an ADU and sell it to help finance its construction and earn extra income, all while giving someone else the chance to buy a reasonably-priced home.

-How is AB-1033 different from SB-9, and which one is right for me?
+How is AB-1033 different from SB-9 and the Subdivision Map Act, and which one is right for me?

 AB-1033 and SB-9 allow homeowners to subdivide their lots and build (and sell) extra units, or even a portion of their land.
 Both laws aim to lessen California’s grinding housing crisis by adding extra homes that are more compact and affordably priced.
 Together, they create a market for approximately $750 billion of backyard land value that restrictive zoning has locked up for decades.